 NO we can't accept...

 - bushes with root bases attached

-- yard trim placed in recycling carts or cardboard boxes
+- yard trim placed in plastic bags, recycling carts or cardboard boxes

 - yard trim mixed with trash or miscellaneous materials, such as: